 The kids are excited to watch their salad grow.
 They have spinach, romaine lettuce, several varieties of tomato, cucumber, sweet peppers, and so many other yummy vegetables.
 Once the danger of frost is over, we’ll head out back and plant the salad garden in the yard by the kids’ playhouse.
 It’s going to be so fun to watch the garden grow – especially since the kids were able to plant it all on their own.

 Let me know how your garden is growing!
 I can’t wait to hear if your kiddos love this as much as mine did!
+Don’t forget that there are lots of fun outdoors ideas in my book, 100 Backyard Activities!
 Do you have great ideas and tips to share on how to get kiddos out in the garden?

 - Teaching Character Through Literature | Beautiful Feet Books - May 10, 2019

 - RLL #47: The Introverted Homeschool Mom with Jamie C. Martin - May 8, 2019

 - Amazing Gifts for Book Lovers - April 26, 2019